-The purpose of this policy is to establish expectations for maintaining a safe and respectful school climate where bullying, cyberbullying, harassment, and intimidation on school property, at school-sponsored activities, or has a connection or nexus back to the school setting, are not tolerated.
-This purpose of the policy is to provide standards for what to do when a student is the target of bullying, cyberbullying, harassment, or intimidation and for identifying and preventing bullying, cyberbullying, harassing, or intimidating behavior.
+The purpose of this policy is to establish expectations for maintaining a safe and respectful school climate where bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation on school property, at school-sponsored activities, or that has a connection or nexus back to the school setting, are not tolerated.
+This purpose of the policy is to provide standards for what to do when a student is the target of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation and for identifying and preventing bullying, cyberbullying, harassing, or intimidating behavior.